 - Between 1 and 8 years old for dogs and 1 and 10 years old for cats

 - In good physical condition

 - Dogs must weigh at least 50 pounds (but not be obese)

 - Cats must weigh at least 10 pounds and be indoors only

 - Have no history of prior transfusions or pregnancy

 - Are taking no medications except heartworm, flea preventative, or thyroid medications

 - Able to donate at least 3 times a year

 What to expect

-- At your first appointment, prospective blood donors receive a free brief veterinary exam where a small amount of blood is drawn for typing and testing.
+- After we receive your potential donor request form, a member of our team will contact you.
+If your pet is eligible, we will schedule your first appointment for your pet to receive a free brief veterinary exam where a small amount of blood is drawn for typing and testing.